natheerkhalil/easycss/README.md

 Making styles non-restrictive, simple, and comprehensive at the same time.

 ## How it works
-This rep comes with 5 main CSS files.
-These are usually enough for a project, but they can also be incorporated with any existing CSS styles if needed.
-The files are:
+This rep comes with 4 CSS files that all serve distinct purposes.
+They can be used in combination with your other CSS, but their purpose is to provide a foundation for styling a website and so they're perfectly fine to be used alone. <br>
 - Flex.css
 - Styles.css
 - Media.css
 - Reset.css
-- Props.css

 ## How to use
 Include this &lt;link&gt; tag in the header of your file: